AdobeDocs/analytics-platform.en/help/data-views/bi-extension.md

    You can now work with the data from the data view tables to build your reports and visualizations.

    See [Connect Tableau to Query Service](https://experienceleague.adobe.com/en/docs/experience-platform/query/clients/tableau) for more information.
+See also [BI extension use cases](/help/use-cases/data-views/bi-extension-usecases.md) for a detailed example.

 +++